Burt Lindquist moving onto the summit block of Sto...

 To reach Stonehenge park at Sylvan Lake.
 Hike along the trail on the west side of the lake.
 After hiking about five minutes make a left on an old road.
 Walk thru the roadcut and down to the house.
 Take a right turn on the trail just before the house and take another right fork in the trail which will lead around the south side of Paydirt Pinnacle.

-2 Total Routes
+4 Total Climbing Routes

-Browse More Classics in Stonehenge
+Browse More Rock Climbing Classics in Stonehenge

 Featured Route For Stonehenge